Igor-Losev/deadem/README.md

 - **After** the [Demo](./src/data/Demo.js) state is affected:
   `parser.registerPostInterceptor(InterceptorStage.DEMO_PACKET, hookFn);`

-The diagram below provides an example of the parsing timeline, showing when **pre** and **post** interceptors are invoked at each stage.
+The diagram below provides an example of the parsing timeline, showing when **pre** and **post** interceptors are invoked at each stage:

 ```text
 ...